openwisp/django-freeradius/docs/source/general/management_commands.rst

 Management commands
 ===================

-Management commands serve many purposes, for example: database cleaning.
+These management commands are necessary for enabling certain features and for database cleanup.

-Management commands can be used with:
+Example usage:

 .. code-block:: shell

     cd tests/
     ./manage.py <commad> <args>

-In this page we list the management commands currently available in django-freeradius.
+In this page we list the management commands currently available in **django-freeradius**.

 ``delete_old_radacct``
 ----------------------

-This command deletes RADIUS accounting sessions older than <days>.
+This command deletes RADIUS accounting sessions older than ``<days>``.

 .. code-block:: shell